What’s the importance of happiness in a student’s life?

 All of us must have pondered at some point in our lives: What is the meaning of my life?

-There is a meaning beneath how we think and feel, how we see ourselves and others, how we figure out our lives.
-But a sense of meaning cannot be achieved without reflection.
+There is meaning beneath how we think and feel, how we see ourselves and others, and how we figure out our lives.
+But we cannot achieve a sense of meaning without reflection.

 • • •